little-world/rust-course/src/09-error-handling-architecture.md

 ## Pattern 1: Custom Error Enums for Libraries

 **Problem**: Returning simple strings or a generic `Box<dyn Error>` from a library is not ideal.
 A `String` error loses all type information, making it impossible for a caller to programmatically handle different kinds of failures.
-A generic error type hides the specific errors that can occur, forcing users to guess or read the source code.

 **Solution**: Define a custom `enum` for your library's errors.
 Each variant of the enum represents a distinct failure mode.
-Use the `thiserror` crate to easily derive the standard `Error` and `Display` traits, reducing boilerplate.

 **Why It Matters**: A custom error enum makes your library's API transparent and robust.
 It allows users to `match` on specific error variants and handle them appropriately—for example, retrying a `Timeout` error but aborting on a `PermissionDenied` error.
-This makes the consuming code more reliable and user-friendly.

 **Use Cases**:
 -   Public libraries where callers need to distinguish between different failure modes.